-Ascaris suum – low
+Ascaris suum – low.

-Clinical parasitic gastroenteritis (PGE) is a severe welfare problem.
-However, the therapeutic use of effective anthelmintics in the face of clinical disease generally is rapidly effective.
-Grazing and nutritional management, supported by the tactical/strategic use of anthelmintics can control diseases and thus maintain high levels of welfare.In some regions, mainly on small farms and in marginal areas, prevention/control measures are not regularly practised.
+Clinical parasitic gastroenteritis (PGE) is a severe welfare problem across all hosts.The therapeutic use of effective anthelmintics in the face of clinical disease generally is rapidly effective.The presence of anthelmintic resistant GI nematode populations threatens drug efficacy globally and is leading to treatment failure.Biosecurity measures as well as pasture and nutritional management, supported by the selective use of anthelmintics within a tactical or strategic protocol can control diseases and thus maintain high levels of welfare.In some regions, mainly on small farms and in marginal areas, prevention/control measures are not regularly practised.

-No specific threat to endangered species.GI nematodes are known to regulate wildlife populations and infections could be a factor in reduced fitness and decline of vulnerable populations.Antiparasitic drugs can negatively affect invertebrates, especially dung-breeding insects, and could in theory have negative impacts on their populations and those of species at higher trophic levels.
+No specific threat to endangered species.GI nematodes are known to regulate wildlife populations and infections could be a factor in reduced fitness and decline of vulnerable populations.Antiparasitic drugs can negatively affect invertebrates, especially dung-breeding insects, fresh water fish and other aquatic organisms, and could in theory have negative impacts on their populations and those of species at higher trophic levels.

 For ruminants, nematodes have a worldwide distribution, with regional differences in specific occurrence.
 All grazing/outdoor reared animals are exposed to infection with trichostrongyles.
-In pigs reared indoors, individual prevalence varies between 0-50% in Ascaris suum, 0-5% in Trichuris suis, and 0-100% for Oesophagostomum spp. depending on age groups and management.
-In pigs, outdoor systems are associated with significantly higher GI nematodes infection rates.GAPS:For some parasite species little or no representative data on GI nematode prevalence.
+Ruminants reared indoors can sporadically be infected, e.g. with Trichuris spp. or other species when they are fed fresh grass at stable.In pigs reared indoors, individual prevalence varies between 0-50% in Ascaris suum, 0-5% in Trichuris suis, and 0-100% for Oesophagostomum spp. depending on age groups and management.
+In pigs, outdoor systems are associated with significantly higher GI nematodes infection rates.

 Poor knowledge of temporal changes and the causal factors in parasite abundance.
 Longitudinal studies on sentinel farms to better understand the dynamics of GI nematode infections over years (including the impact of climate change), will help to define management measures.